Least Common Multiple Of 5 And 8

 Definition and Basic Concepts

 At its core, the least common multiple (LCM) is the smallest positive integer that is divisible by each of the numbers in a given set.
-For instance, to find the LCM of 5 and 8, we are looking for the smallest number that both 5 and 8 divide into evenly, without leaving a remainder.
+To give you an idea, to find the LCM of 5 and 8, we are looking for the smallest number that both 5 and 8 divide into evenly, without leaving a remainder.

 Methods to Calculate the LCM